AaltoIIC/futimo/Documentation.md

     (Optionally timestamp 2), MeanOfMembershipFunction of first variable, SigmaOfMembershipFunction of first variable, MeanOfMembershipFunction of second variable, SigmaOfMembershipFunction of second variable, ..., Weight

 The script uses [fuzzy_sets.txt](#fuzzy_sets.txt) file for definition.

+### generate_fuzzy_sets.py
+This script is used to generate selected number of fuzzy sets and their membership functions.
+The result is printed to console and cane be copy-pasted into fuzzy_sets.txt